 Distraction-Free Zone

-• Turn off TV, silence phone notifications, and close unnecessary browser tabs.
+Turn off TV, mute phone notifications, and close unrelated tabs.

-• Align your environment with your Zen goals—soft lighting, comfortable seating, and perhaps light background music.
+Set the mood with soft lighting, comfy seating, and light background music.

 Session Pacing